MaSe69/fromlisttok8/md/datascience/blog_30_save_tables.md

 Because it might be boring to read exactly the file that was written before, let's make use of having random numbers in each table.
 Running the write program with the basename "Accounts_previous" gives us a 'previous version of this table' on the file system, when the program is executed once more.
 Hence, the current table, which is written to the file system has different value from that one read from the file system.

-At the end of this program, we have two tables, Acounts.csv and Accounts_Previous.csv, at runtime and on the file system.
+At the end of this program, we have two tables, Accounts.csv and Accounts_Previous.csv, at runtime and on the file system.
 Both tables have the same column names and row names, but different cell values.

 ## Step 3: Save to an Excel